Enjoy cost-effective connectivity, with no installation fee and rent-free modems.1

 - Up to 25 Mbps downloads & 3 Mbps uploads

 Home Phone Assistance

-Get reliable, digital home phone service at a reduced monthly rate.2 There’s no installation fee, and it includes free long-distance blocking and selective call rejection.
+Get reliable, digital home phone service at a reduced monthly rate.2 There’s no installation fee, and it includes free long-distance blocking upon request.

 Lifeline Assistance is available to qualifying new and current customers who meet income guidelines.
 Some of the other eligibility requirements include:

 - Only one Lifeline credit is allowed per household.